babelsociety/website/content/blog/in-depth-economy/index.md

 date = 2022-02-05
 +++

-In this article we will analyze more in depth Babel Economy, we will explain the reason behind this model, how it works and what challenges we may expect.
+In this article we analyze more in depth Babel Economy, and explain the reason behind this model, how it works and some critiques.

-If you are only interested in understanding how it works, start from [here](#babel-economy).

 # Managing scarce resources